rems-project/rmem/src_web_interface/help.md

 equivalence proof with the revised ARM architecture axiomatic model, they are not the vendor architecture documents of either IBM or ARM.

-#ifndef ANON

 # Funding

 This work is funded by
 [REMS: Rigorous Engineering for Mainstream Systems](http://www.cl.cam.ac.uk/users/pes20/rems), by an EPSRC iCASE studentship, and by an EPSRC Impact Acceleration Account Knowledge Transfer Fellowship (with ARM).

-#else

-*Funding information has been omitted here for anonymous review purposes.*

-#endif

 # User Guide